jmservera/FagorEderlan/docs/_posts/2016-10-15-FagorEderlan.md

 Day 4 | *Improve security using IoT Hub*
 --- | ---
 IoT Hub | Replaced the code that connected directly to the Azure Storage to enhance the security using IoT Hub.
-We also connected an Intel Genuino 101 with enviromental sensor to improve the data model
+We also connected an Intel Genuino 101 with environmental sensor to improve the data model
 ML Model | We connected the ML Model to ASA to get real-time predictions Tests | We designed a test plan to test the whole project, but mainly the Windows Service that had to run inside the control machine.